Asymptotics of the graph Laplace operator near an isolated singularity: Introduction

 \begin{remark}[\textbf{Identification of constants at interior points}] For $x$ an interior point, $I_xM = T_xM$ above and hence $S^g_{I_xM} \cong \mathbb{S}^{d-1}$.
 By spherical symmetry, \( A_g f(x) = \frac12 \frac{\mathrm{vol}(\mathbb{S}^{d-1})}{d}\,\Delta_g f(x), r(p,f)_g(x) = \frac{\mathrm{vol}(\mathbb{S}^{d-1})}{d}\, \langle \nabla p(x), \nabla f(x) \rangle_g . \) Using the identity $C_{d+1} = \frac{d}{2} C_{d-1}$ together with $\mathrm{vol}(\mathbb{S}^{d-1}) C_{d-1} = \pi^{d/2}$, we obtain \( C_{d+1}\frac{\mathrm{vol}(\mathbb{S}^{d-1})}{d} = \frac{\pi^{d/2}}{2}. \) Consequently, the interior-point asymptotic in \citet{PalTewodrose2025} reduces exactly to the constant in \citet{BelkinNiyogi2008} \( L_t f(x) = -\frac{\pi^{d/2}}{2} \Big( \tfrac12\,p(x)\,\Delta_g f(x) + \langle \nabla p(x), \nabla f(x) \rangle_g \Big) + o(1), \, t \to 0 . \) \end{remark}

-\nd These results show that the unnormalized continuous graph Laplacian provides approximations to the Laplace–Beltrami operator on smooth manifolds without boundary, and to its natural extensions involving first-order operators on singular spaces such as manifolds with kinks.
-From the contrasting asymptotic behavior at interior or boundary points, one may have the intuition that near \textit{singular} points, to be made precise, the graph Laplacian's asymptotic behavior is drastically different than non-singular points.
-In this paper, we investigate a specific type of singularity different from boundary or corner points and examine the behavior of the graph Laplacian at it, and notice that the behavior above is not\textit{ always} drastically different, but there are cases where it is so.
-The theorems in this paper precisely illustrate the similarity and difference.
+\nd These results show that the unnormalized continuous graph Laplacian approximates the Laplace--Beltrami operator on smooth (meaning $\cC^{\infty}$) manifolds without boundary, and has natural extensions involving first-order operators on singular spaces such as manifolds with kinks.
+From the contrasting asymptotic behavior at the interior or boundary points, one may have the intuition that near \textit{singular} points (see Definition \ref{isolated/point singularity}), the graph Laplacian's asymptotic behavior is drastically different from non-singular points.
+In this paper, we investigate a specific type of singularity different from boundary or corner points and examine the behavior of the graph Laplacian at it; we notice that the behavior above is not\textit{ always} drastically different, but there are cases where it is so.
+The theorems in this study precisely illustrate these similarities and differences.

-\subsection{Singularities in question:\textit{isolated} singularities}
+\subsection{Singularities in question: \textit{isolated} singularities}

-As a general rule in this paper, by the term ’singularity’ in an incomplete metric space $M$ we mean points in the metric completion $\widetilde{M}$ with a neighborhood in $M$ that is homeomorphic to a punctured Euclidean ball.
-We call this an \textit{isolated} or \textit{point }singularity (Definition \ref{isolated/point singularity}), following \citet{SmithYang1992}.
+As a general rule in this paper, by a \textit{singularity} of an incomplete metric space $M$ we mean a point in the metric completion $\widetilde{M}$ having a neighborhood whose intersection with $M$ is homeomorphic to a punctured Euclidean ball.
+We call this an \textit{isolated} or \textit{point} singularity (Definition \ref{isolated/point singularity}), following \citet{SmithYang1992}.